An edible weed is my favorite target for foraging. They are easy to find and are delicious in many different preparations.

 OK, before we get down to flower talk we need to be clear about some things because eating edible weeds is not always entirely straightforward and there are 8 “golden rules” you should apply to your habits:

 - If you aren’t 100% certain what something is, you don’t eat it.
 Some plants are highly toxic.
 We don’t want you or anyone else to poison themselves.
 Learn from experts, learn from the internet and always make sure that you are confident you know what a plant is before it goes in your mouth.
+An edible weed is a good thing, some of the tastiest come from invasive plant species but your primary duty is not to find out what someting tastes like until you’re sure that it is an edible weed.

 - Learn when a plant is most edible.
 Plants will change over time, their chemistry may alter when in bloom, or when it’s dropped its seeds.
 Learn how this affects taste and the nutritional content of your food.
+Early spring is a great time for plants like garlic mustard, wild garlic, and dandelion greens.
+Young leaves of wild plants are often among the tastiest as are young shoots.

 - Learn where your favorite plants prefer to grow.
 Some plants love a bright, breezy field, and others hide beneath the shade of a tree.
 If you stumble upon a plant you love growing in the wrong place – be very cautious and make sure to identify it properly.

 - Don’t pick contaminated plants.
 That means avoid plants that pets have peed on, and that they haven’t been sprayed with untreated water (which can lead to liver flukes – nasty).
+Many plants are edible raw and eaten fresh but dog urine won’t make for healthy wild edibles.

 - Always try small amounts first.
 If you have picked up the wrong thing, a tiny amount probably won’t do much more than give you a sore tummy, whereas eating pounds of it might kill you.
+It helps to know what something tastes like too – if you think you’ve got a member of the mint family and it tastes like wild garlic?
+Put it down.

 - Always ask before you take stuff.
 If you’re on private land, you should get permission from the person who owns it before you pick your edible weeds.

 - Take no risks with mushrooms.
 Poisonous mushrooms are no joke.
 We’d recommend that you only eat mushrooms if you have a fungi expert on hand to verify what you’ve picked.
+Even handling the entire plant, when it comes to mushrooms, could be lethal.

 - Don’t commit eco-terrorism.
 Only harvest enough plant to meet your needs and don’t pick so many that they won’t grow back again.